Abubakar Sodangi

-Abubakar Danso Sodangi (born 31 January 1954) was elected Senator for the Nasarawa West constituency of Nasarawa State, Nigeria, taking office in May 1999, and was reelected in 2003 and 2007.
-He is a member of the ruling party All Progressives Congress (APC).
+Abubakar Danso Sodangi, SAN (31 January 1954 – 10 March 2024) was a Nigerian politician who was elected Senator for the Nasarawa West constituency of Nasarawa State, taking office in May 1999, and was reelected in 2003 and 2007.
+He was a member of the ruling party All Progressives Congress (APC) and held the title of Senior Advocate of Nigeria.

 Education and career

-Abubakar Danso Sodangi was born on 31 January 1954 in Nasarawa, Nasarawa State.
+Abubakar Danso Sodangi was born on 31 January 1954 in Nasarawa.